 The USAID-funded Kenya Integrated Water, Sanitation, and Hygiene (KIWASH) Project aims to enhance the lives of more than 1 million Kenyans through access to improved sustainable water, sanitation and hygiene (WASH) services.
-The KIWASH Project promotes the scale-up of market-based WASH service delivery models.
-As a subcontractor to DAI, DIG is assessing and strengthening the capacity of hundreds of small-scale, private water and sanitation providers (WSPs) to offer WASH services and products in nine focus counties.
-DIG is leading this work in close collaboration with the respective county governments.
-Ultimately, the KIWASH Project will result in healthier and more prosperous communities throughout Kenya.
+The KIWASH Project promoted the scale-up of market-based WASH service delivery models.
+As a subcontractor to DAI, DIG assessed and strengthened the capacity of hundreds of small-scale, private water and sanitation providers (WSPs) to offer WASH services and products in nine focus counties.
+DIG led this work in close collaboration with the respective county governments.
+Ultimately, the KIWASH Project resulted in healthier and more prosperous communities throughout Kenya.

 Results to Date

 - DIG has been building the capacity of 231 WASH enterprises, of which 37 are sanitation enterprises and 194 are water enterprises.

 - DIG trained and coached 985 county WASH staff and staff members working for 231 WASH enterprises.